-When a profile property value on a profile changes, and that profile property is being used for profile merging, BlueConic sets out to find if there are other profiles that match this new value.
+When a profile property value in a profile changes, and that profile property is being used for profile merging, BlueConic determines whether there are other profiles that match this new value.

 The process of merging profiles based on multiple identifiers is at the center of how BlueConic creates a single source of truth for each customer.
 To ensure that merges happen accurately, in real time, and at scale, BlueConic has some guardrails in place, which are: